 In September 2022, the Corporation signed a construction contract for renovations in the Promenade Dining, Main Kitchen, and Great Room areas.
 The contract stipulates that the cost of the project is to be capped at \$3,012,017 as originally designed, with \$174,331 in change orders executed through September 30, 2023.
 Work began on the project in January 2023, with full completion by November 2023.
-As of September 30, 2023, there are \$77,245 in remaining construction costs, including retainage.
+As of September 30, 2024, there were no remaining construction commitments.
+As of September 30, 2023, there was \$77,245 in remaining construction costs, including retainage.